 This added cost is not recommended unless it is absolutely necessary.
 A Patent Office response to the Amendment normally occurs within three to six months.
 After a final response, the attorney may speak to the Examiner to clarify issues and argue the merits of the claims.

-If the application if finally rejected, rather than allowed, the inventor has the choice of filing an amendment after final or appealing the final rejection.
+If the application is finally rejected, rather than allowed, the inventor has the choice of filing an amendment after final rejection, appealing the final rejection, or filing a request for reexamination.
 A course of action should be determined in consultation with the patent attorney.

 - Patent Application $2,500- $8,000 depending on type and complexity of application

-- Government Filing Fee up to–$530* Government fees are reviewed periodically and are subject to change
+- Government Filing Fee up to–$730* Government fees are reviewed periodically and are subject to change

-- Issuance up to–$870 (plus $350 attorney fee) Government fees are reviewed periodically and are subject to change
+- Issuance up to $960 (plus $400 attorney fee) Government fees are reviewed periodically and are subject to change

 - Patent Drawings up to $150 per page.You will be billed by our draftsperson separately